MacsiDigital/laravel-setting/README.md

 $group->items()->save($item);
 ```

 As we utilise Eloquent you can use any Eloquent functions.
-For exampledo the following to retreive a setting group
+For example, do the following to retrieve a setting group.

 ``` php
 Group::where('identifier', 'membership')->first();
 ```

-And we are linked to the items in the normal relationship way
+We are linked to the items in the normal relationship way

 ``` php
 foreach(Group::where('identifier', 'membership')->first()->items){